ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 Cycle time: Zytec uses total time to manufacture the product as its allocation base to motivate managers to reduce cycle time.

 Direct labor: Hitachi allocates overhead on direct labor hours so that managers improve automation as a way to eliminate costly direct labor.

+### How does ABC relate to the cost functions we were writing in the beginning of the course?
+ cost systems can be related back to the discussion of cost curves in [ Chapter 2.
+L Chapter 2 presented a linear cost curve of the form
+TC = VC × 0 + FC
+where
+TC = Total cost
+VC = Variable cost per unit
+0 = Number of units produced
+FC = Fixed cost
+That is, total cost, TC, can be disaggregated into variable costs, VC × Q, and fixed cost, FC.
+Fixed costs, by definition, do not vary with Q, units produced.
+Activity-based costing assumes a more complex cost function-namely, TC = VCx 0 + BC X B + PC XL + OC where
+TC = Total cost
+VC = Variable cost ver unit
+0 = Number of units produced
+BC = Cost per batch
+B = Number of batches
+PC = Cost per product line
+L = Number of product lines
+OC = All other costs that do not vary with some activity measure In addition.
+FC = BC X B+ PCXL + OC
+That is, some fixed costs, FC, that do not vary with units produced do vary with the number of batches and product lines.